Buying a Home . . .And Why You Should be Working with an ‘ABR’

 Once we are ‘in contract’, it’s all about dotting the i’s and crossing the t’s.
 There will be the inspection period during which we may ask for repairs that are deemed to be so serious, that without correction, they would be a deal-breaker.
 If the seller decides not to cooperate, the entire deal could come to a halt right there.

-The exception to this are the foreclosures and ‘short sales’ – they are always a ‘take it or leave it’ type purchase since the sellers have no money budgeted for repairs, and the price has been lowered accordingly.
+The exception to this are the foreclosures and ‘short sales’ – they are almost always a ‘take it or leave it’ type purchase since the sellers have no money budgeted for repairs, and the price has been lowered accordingly.
 In these cases, the inspection simply helps the buyer decide whether the price is good enough that he wants to move forward with the purchase anyway, or stop the process altogether.

 In the meantime, the loan officer has a LOT to do to make your home purchase a reality.
 The loan process involves qualifying the buyer based on credit, income, employment, and verification of funds.
 Often it means clearing up questions on a credit report, or obtaining ‘gift’ letters to justify cash funds.
 For the work the loan officer does, he or she deserves every bit of cooperation and patience from the buyer….
 The details are never ending, and any hiccups here could kill the deal.